mohan-chinnappan-n/openCTI/openCTI.md

 This document is for the Computer Telephony Providers planning to use Open CTI to integrate with Salesforce

+Note:

+If you like to see how to setup Amazon Connect using OpenCTI click [here](./ac.md)

 ### Demo: Let us setup the call center and softphone

 CTI Adapter URL used in this demo : [CTI Adapter URL](https://mohan-sundar-bp.herokuapp.com/opencti/softphone.html)